ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 }
 ```

-Keep in mind that, this method is called only when the policy authorization and fields validation passes.
+Keep in mind that this method is applied only when the policy authorization and fields validation passes.

 ## Delete request